- Technical Support

 Fluorescent detection uses a fluorescent dye conjugate to visualize antigen on the membrane.
 Light at a wavelength specific to the dye’s spectral characteristic is absorbed, exciting the dye’s electrons to a higher electronic state, and as they return to their ground state they emit photons at the emission wavelength characteristic to the fluorophore.
 The light emitted is detected by a digital imager fitted with appropriate filters.
 Fluorescent Western blotting allows for quantitative analysis and multiplex probing without the need for stripping and reblotting.
 Jackson ImmunoResearch offers a range of fluorescent dyes covering the spectrum.

-Recommended dilution ranges for our conjugated secondaries are shown in the table below.
+Recommended dilution ranges for our conjugated secondaries in Western blotting are shown in the tables below.

 |HRP-Antibody||1:10K - 1:200K||1:5K - 1:100K|